Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Fully actuated robots using lightly geared motors are truly multifunctional but are inefficient and requires heavy motorization.
-Quasi-passive and underactuated robots are more efficient and use less motors, respectively, but at the expense of typically being task specific.
-This paper presented a new reconfigurable hydrostatic concept that combines a static load compensation and a sharing mechanism by leveraging the use of hydrostatic transmissions.
-It can assist both in-phase (squats, jumps) and out-of-phase (walk, run) tasks and the passive assistance can be adjusted in real time for a varying payload or bodyweight assistance.
-This hybrid concept is thus multifunctional.
+Fully actuated robots using lightly-geared motors are multifunctional but generate heat and require heavy motorization.
+Quasi-passive and underactuated robots are more efficient and use fewer motors, respectively, but are typically task-specific.
+This paper presents a reconfigurable hydrostatic concept combining adjustable static load compensation with a sharing mechanism via hydrostatic transmissions.
+This hybrid concept is multifunctional.
+In exoskeletons, the sharing mechanism is novel in that it can assist both in-phase movements (squats and jumps), and out-of-phase movements (walking, running).
+The adjustable static load compensation can be applied to load-bearing robotics in general, providing real-time adaptability for varying payloads or bodyweight support.